 - 1. When a graduate student needs a DIS course, it may be provided if the need for the DIS course meets College guidelines and is approved by the student's adviser, the DIS course instructor and the Dean of the School of Education and Graduate Studies.
 Such courses require higher than normal fees from students and offer faculty additional remuneration. - 2.
 DIS courses are not considered a part of a faculty member's normal teaching load unless scheduled and advertised, e.g. some "special topics" courses. - 3.
-Graduate students may take no more than two (2) DIS courses toward hours for program completion. - 4.
 While the College cannot guarantee that students can be offered a DIS in an existing course, under unusually compelling circumstances a student may request approval for a DIS.
-Such a request should be made from a student only:
+Such a request should be made from a student only: - a.

-- a.
 If a course is required for program completion but is not scheduled so that one or more students can enroll. - b.
 If a student has an unalterable schedule conflict. - c.
 If a student needs a course to correct an out-of-sequence program. - d.
 If a student has special circumstances that require a "special topics" that is not offered as a regularly scheduled course and can only be taken as DIS. - e.
 If a student has compelling personal circumstances...such as a health problem.